Breakout Sessions Schedule

 AI App Security Usage Presenter: Dan Rojas Overview of AI app usage in education and administration and the importance of understanding security risks.
 Tags: Technology, Good for all employee groups |

 On Campus Only.
-Room TBD.
-This session will not be recorded.
+Room HSS 103.
+This session was not recorded.

 |